Donald Trump puts tariffs on Canada, Mexico and China, spurring trade war as North American allies respond

 China began regulating fentanyl-related drugs as a class of controlled substances in 2019 and conducted “counternarcotics cooperation with the U.S.,” the ministry said, calling on the U.S. government to correct what it considers wrongful actions.

 The tariffs will go into effect on Tuesday, setting up a showdown in North America that could potentially sabotage economic growth.
 A new analysis by the Budget Lab at Yale laid out the possible damage to the U.S. economy, saying the average household would lose the equivalent of $1,170 in income from the taxes.
-Economic growth would slow and inflation would worsen, and the situation could be even worse with retaliation from other countries.
+Economic growth would slow, inflation would worsen, and the situation could be even worse with retaliation from other countries.

 “You’re worried about grocery prices.
-Don’s raising prices with his tariffs,” Senate Democratic leader Chuck Schumer of New York wrote in a series of posts on X. “You’re worried about tomato prices.
+Don’s raising prices with his tariffs,” Senate Democratic Leader Chuck Schumer of New York wrote in a series of posts on X. “You’re worried about tomato prices.
 Wait till Trump’s Mexico tariffs raise your tomato prices,” read another.
 “You’re worried about car prices.
 Wait till Trump’s Canada tariffs raise your car prices,” read another.

-The order signed by Trump contained no mechanism for granting exceptions, the official said, a possible blow to homebuilders who rely on Canadian lumber as well as farmers, automakers and other industries.
+The official said Trump’s order contained no mechanism for granting exceptions, which could be a blow to homebuilders who rely on Canadian lumber, farmers, automakers, and other industries.

 The official did not provide specific benchmarks that could be met to lift the new tariffs, saying only that the best measure would be fewer Americans dying from fentanyl addiction.

-The order would also allow for tariffs on Canadian imports of less than $800.
-Imports below that sum are currently able to cross into the United States without customs and duties.
+The order would also allow tariffs on Canadian imports of less than $800.
+Currently, imports below that sum can enter the United States without customs and duties.

 “It doesn’t make much economic sense,’’ said William Reinsch, senior adviser at the Center for Strategic and International Studies and a former U.S. trade official.
 “Historically, most of our tariffs on raw materials have been low because we want to get cheaper materials so our manufacturers will be competitive … Now, what’s he talking about?
 He’s talking about tariffs on raw materials.
 I don’t get the economics of it.’’

-With the tariffs, Trump is honoring promises that are at the core of his economic and national security philosophy.
-But the announcement showed his seriousness around the issue as some Trump allies had played down the threat of higher import taxes as mere negotiating tactics.
+With the tariffs, Trump is honoring promises at the core of his economic and national security philosophy.
+However, the announcement showed his seriousness regarding the issue, as some Trump allies had played down the threat of higher import taxes as mere negotiating tactics.

 “It is going to have real consequences for people, for workers on both sides of our border.
 We don’t want to be here.
 We didn’t ask for this, but we will not back down in standing up both for Canadians and for the incredible successful relationship between Canada and the United States,” Trudeau said.